fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 the code in the way you want or use the tools of your choice.

 ## How Should Developers Navigate Decision Making In Tech Teams?

+I would say this is the most underestimated skill of the job.
+Most choices have multiple ways paths forward.
+So how do you make the rights ones and perhaps just as importantly, how do you make others see your point of view.

+My best tip is to consider how a democracy works.
+If you all agree that there is a range of choices to be made then your next step is to evaluate what choices holds the most promise.
+If you are lucky you are left with one choice that you all agree one.
+If you are not so fortunate you will need to pick.
+This is where a simple vote usually is the best way.

+The trick to getting the democratic approach to work in tech is to reduce the cost of failure as much as is possible.
+Most people who feel strongly about something usually view things from the perspective of how things will look in a best or worst case.
+However it is rare that their idea of what will be or not be is as clean cut as they make it up to be.
+We software developers know that it is nearly impossible to predict exactly how long something takes or how well a solution will work given enough time.
+That is why we try to reduce the scope of what we deliver since we know that the less that is in scope the easier it is for us to estimate and measure.

+I argue that you should approach your own technical decisions the same way.
+Agree to disagree on a choice, vote on it and then allow whoever wins the vote to prove their idea with a small experiment.
+This gives the opposing side a chance to evaluate the choice without blocking any progress and it gives the side advocating the choice a chance to prove that their idea will work.

+This approach removes much of the fear of making a poor choice and it allows you to try out a choice and see if it works.
+If the benefits you expect are shown in the experiment you can feel confident in expanding the scope of the idea.
+However, if they are not there you can evaluate the options again and this time your viewpoints may be different from the first time.

 ## What Would You Say to a CEO Who Belittles Your Work?
 ## How to Deal with Impostor Syndrome in Software Development?
 ## How to Pass the Trial Period at a New Job?